 Keep it truthful.
-It’s tempting to fudge the numbers or claim accomplishments that didn’t really happen on an application.
+It’s tempting to fudge the numbers or claim accomplishments that didn’t happen on an application.
 But it’s just not worth it to lie.
-Employers have a way of finding out (whether they see discrepancies with your resume, do some digging, or contact your references) and this can be detrimental to your reputation and long-term career prospects.
+Employers have a way of finding out (whether they see discrepancies with your resume, do some digging, or contact your references), which can be detrimental to your reputation and long-term career prospects.

 As you’re browsing through the range of job openings out there, you’ll need to decide for each one whether it’s worth your time to move forward or not.

-Some jobs, you’ll read the job description, consider the company, and love 🤩 the opportunity.
-When that’s the case, plan to invest 2+ hours to go the extra mile to get in touch with a real person at that company.
+You’ll read the job description for some jobs, consider the company, and love 🤩 the opportunity.
+When that’s the case, plan to invest 2+ hours in going the extra mile to get in touch with a real person at that company.

-If a job is a reach for you, it’s not really worth pursuing unless you love 🤩 the opportunity.
+If a job is a reach for you, it’s not worth pursuing unless you love 🤩 the opportunity.
 And if you do, you should absolutely go for it!
-You’re more likely to end up in a job that you initially love 🤩, because that positive energy will be felt by the company and help carry you through the process.
+You’re more likely to end up in a job that you initially love 🤩because that positive energy will be felt by the company and help carry you through the process.

 You’ll want to cultivate a healthy blend in your pipeline of opportunities that have varying levels of selectivity.
-We recommend at least 10-15 roles in your pipeline at all times.
+We recommend at least 10-15 roles in your channel at all times.

 This mental model is a bit like college admissions, and we call it the Reach-Fit-Fallback approach.
 Here’s the deal:

-A reach role is one that you’re really excited about, but where you meet less than 60% of the qualifications listed on the job description.
-While you do have some of the required experience and skills, it would be a big growth opportunity if you get the position.
-Reach roles can also be the highly coveted, and therefore highly competitive, roles that thousands of people apply for (i.e., jobs at Apple, Google, Facebook, etc).
+A reach role is one that you’re really excited about but where you meet less than 60% of the qualifications listed on the job description.
+While you have some of the required experience and skills, it would be an ample growth opportunity to get the position.
+Reach roles can also be the highly coveted, highly competitive roles that thousands of people apply for (i.e., jobs at Apple, Google, Facebook, etc.).
 Even if you have over 60% of the qualifications, the odds of landing this job are slim.

-A fit role is one where you meet over 60% of the qualifications listed on the job description, and have experience in the industry.
-And, where you’re legitimately excited about at least one aspect of the opportunity.
+A fit role is when you meet over 60% of the qualifications listed on the job description and have experience in the industry.
+And where you’re legitimately excited about at least one aspect of the opportunity.
 It’s decently likely you’ll secure an interview for the position if you play your cards right.

-A fallback role is where you meet 100+% of the requirements for the position, and have experience in the industry or even at a competitor.
-You might even take a bit of a step down in hierarchy to accept this kind of position.
-If you love the team, or the mission, or need a job really quickly, you might end up with a fallback option.
+A fallback role is where you meet 100+% of the requirements for the position and have experience in the industry or with a competitor.
+You might even take a bit of a step down in the hierarchy to accept this kind of position.
+If you love the team, the mission, or need a job quickly, you might end up with a fallback option.

-Most people who currently work are looking for some kind of change in their next role.
+Most people who currently work are looking for some change in their next role.
 Often, candidates we work with at Placement are looking to change:

 Industries - i.e., from financial services to technology